neuroinformatics-unit/photon-mosaic/README.md

   nodes: 1
 ```

-If you don’t have access to a cluster or SLURM, set `use_slurm: false` to run locally.
+If you don't have access to a cluster or SLURM, set `use_slurm: false` to run locally.

 ## Basic snakemake tutorial